 Recognizing these contributing factors, future endeavors aimed at addressing illegal mining must address the root causes of these issues.
 This implies adopting an approach that extends beyond repressive measures governed by criminal law.
-Instead, a more strategic and is preventive approach necessary.
-Kev components of this approach include educating stakeholders about mining licensing procedures, promoting environmentally responsible mining practices with minimal adverse impacts, and encouraging post-mining reforestation efforts.
+Instead, a more strategic and approach is preventive necessary.
+Key components of this approach include educating stakeholders about mining licensing procedures, promoting environmentally responsible mining practices with minimal adverse impacts, and encouraging post-mining reforestation efforts.